-The Seahorse Trust in partnership with the Professional Diving Schools Association (PDSA) and Nature Trust Malta (NTM) has set up a seahorse research project working in the Maltese archipelago to study and understand more about the 2 species of seahorses found in these clear Mediterranean waters.
+The Seahorse Trust in partnership with the Professional Diving Schools Association (PDSA) and Nature Trust Malta (NTM) has set up a seahorse research project working in the Maltese archipelago, studying and understanding more about the 2 species of seahorses found in these clear Mediterranean waters.
 By working closely together with the people of Malta and Gozo, we aim to learn more about the seahorses and the habitat they live in.

 Malta has two species of seahorse, the Spiny (Hippocampus guttulatus) and the Short Snouted (Hippocampus hippocampus) both are recognised as Data Deficient (DD) under CITES (Convention on International Trade in Endangered Species) and so responsible, sustainable, research is vital to further our knowledge and separate fact from fiction; securing the long term future for these fragile animals.